pocomane/brewed-in-the-apocalypse/bita.md

-Most of the move are presented in the relative sections for the scenarist and the players; however we want discuss in this dedicated section a scenarist move that is central for all the game.
+Most of the move are presented in the relative sections for the scenarist and the players; however we want discuss in this dedicated section a scenarist move that is central for all the game, and quite articulate.

 __Handle the uncertain__ when a player move with the "If you have to roll" prescription is triggered, you perform the following steps in order: